mdn/advanced-js-fundamentals-ck/tutorials/functions/04-generators.md

 function* someGeneratorFunction() {};
 ```

 Calling a generator function returns a _Generator_ object.
-Generator objects have a `next()` method that either start or resume execution of the function until it hits the next `yield` statement.
+Generator objects have a `next()` method that either starts or resumes execution of the function until it hits the next `yield` statement.

 ```js
 function* addTwoThreeTimes(addend) {